 How to make sure everyone gets access to (quality) food?

-The Covid-19 pandemic has made increasingly obvious the need to ensure that nobody is left behind when considering one of our core primary needs, food.
+The COVID-19 pandemic has made increasingly obvious the need to ensure that nobody is left behind when considering one of our core primary needs, food.
 Access to good, organic and local food shouldn't be a privilege for a selected few.
-And cities can take actions to ensure that everybody can access the best available food – best for our health, for the environment and for the (local) economy.
+Cities can take action to ensure that everybody gets access to the best available food – best for them, for the environment and for (local) economy – but also promoting healthy food as a key common good for all.

-- Resilient urban and peri-urban agriculture: a tool for social inclusion and urban regeneration in Rome, Italy
+Resilient urban and peri-urban agriculture: a tool for social inclusion and urban regeneration.

-- A collective kitchen as a response to the economic and humanistic crisis that ensued in 2010, in Athens, Greece
+A collective kitchen as a response to the economic and humanistic crisis that ensued in 2010.

-- Norrbyvälle: social therapy and rehabilitation linked to regenerative land practices and local food production, in Södertälje, Sweden
+Social therapy and rehabilitation linked to regenerative land practices and local food production.

-- Food-related activities as a leverage against urban poverty in Lille (UIA TAST'in FIVES)
+UIA TAST'in FIVES Food-related activities as a leverage against urban poverty